dyyle02/AIP/Assignment 5/README.md

 <img src="graphics.jpg">

-After I made the prototype, I then printed out paper cut out to cover all the tape and carboard.
+After I made the prototype, I then printed out paper cut out to cover all the tape and cardboard.

 ## Project outcome